Shopify/polaris/src/components/Banner/README.md

 - Descriptive: help merchants understand what they’ll find in the card.
-  - Communicate when a situation is serious enough to warrant using a critical or warning banner.
+  - Communicate when a situation is serious enough to warrant using a critical or attention banner.
 People who are unable to see the color of the banner need to clearly understand the importance of the situation without the benefit of seeing the color of the banner.
 Learn more about [accessibility](/patterns-and-guides/accessibility).